 So, if an outpost is no longer needed, you should tear it down.
 You can also think about colonizing planets in the star system instead of permanently operating an outpost.

 Overall, these are not meant to be long-term solutions.
 They serve mainly as a short-term “reservation” of systems so that the competition does not settle there.
-Nevertheless, to be able to use some permanently, the expansion “tradition” should be unlocked.
+Nevertheless, the expansion “tradition” should be unlocked to use some permanently.
 This way the maintenance costs of influence for the outposts can be halved.

-Attention: Especially at the beginning of Stellaris, the uncontrolled building of outposts can quickly end in a hopeless situation for your empire.
+Caution: Uncontrolled outpost building, especially in the beginning of Stellaris, can quickly lead to a hopeless situation for your empire.

 Stellaris offers a huge variety and countless challenges.
-This is not only true for megastructures such as ring worlds, habitat stations and more, but rather for the definition of the species you choose to play with.
+This is not only true for megastructures such as ring worlds, habitat stations, and more, but also for defining the species you choose to play with.
 You define unique starting elements as well as the form of diplomacy.
-It’s precisely there that problems can arise with regard to influence.
+It’s precisely there that problems can arise about influence.

-Spiritual races offer a rather easy start.
+Spiritual races offer a relatively easy start.
 It can also be worthwhile to start as a slave nation and negotiate a migration agreement with another civilization.
 Less helpful in terms of influence are purely military empires.
-In order to keep them happy, you have to expand quickly, build more outposts and wage war.
+To keep them happy, you have to expand quickly, build more outposts, and wage war.

 Stellaris is demanding and rewarding, but also at times quite ruthless.
-Those who make a lot of mistakes will quickly find themselves facing major problems.
+Those who make a lot of mistakes will quickly find themselves facing significant problems.
 Even a collapse of your own cherished civilization is not uncommon.
-To increase your Influence in Stellaris, we offer you our 40 Stellaris PLITCH codes.
+To increase your Influence in Stellaris, we offer you our 40 Stellaris cheats.

-With these cheats, you can add influence to your empire with just one click.
-The same applies to many other resources, energy credits, exotic goods, and more.
-Customize the game to your liking and start PLITCHing.
+With these codes, you can add influence to your empire with just one click.
+The same applies to many other resources, energy credits, exotic goods, etc. Customize the game to your liking and start PLITCHing.

 Happy Gaming!